-NRG Energy, Inc. (NRG) is an independent producer of electricity with a portfolio of 44 Gigawatts (GW) of conventional generation and a seller of retail energy in deregulated markets.
-The company has benefitted from a restructuring of its operations that started over a year ago to reshape the company for better visibility, more stable earnings and higher cashflow.
-This included selling off non-core assets to reduce debt, simplifying its structure with the sale of an ownership interest in NRG Yield, and other operational improvements to enhance margins.
-Management appears to be successfully executing its plan which should eventually produce significant cash to be redeployed through accelerated share repurchases.
+NRG Energy, Inc. (NRG) is an independent producer of electricity and a seller of retail energy in deregulated markets.
+The company continues to benefit from the restructuring plan which started over a year ago, reshaping the company for better visibility, more stable earnings and higher cashflow.
+This included selling off non-core assets to reduce debt, simplifying its capital structure with the sale of its ownership in NRG Yield, and other operational improvements to enhance margins.
+Management has successfully executed this plan, producing significant cash that is now being redeployed through accelerated share repurchases.

-In conclusion, we thank you for investing alongside us in the Small-Mid Cap Value Strategy.
+In conclusion, thank you for your investment in the Small-Mid Cap Value Strategy.
 We will continue to work hard to justify your confidence and trust.

 Quarterly performance return is based on the stock’s total return for the period which reflects any dividends or income earned.
 Prior to 09/30/16 return was based on price percent change.

-Top five contributors: NRG Energy, Inc., 21.94% total return change, 70 basis points of contribution; John Bean Technologies Corporation, 34.32% total return change, 64 basis points of contribution; Energen Corporation, 18.33% total return change, 42 basis points of contribution; ITT, Inc., 17.47% total return change, 40 basis points of contribution; ESCO Technologies Inc., 18.10% total return change, 35 basis points of contribution.
+Top five contributors: NRG Energy, Inc., 6.02% total return change, 20 basis points of contribution; Denny’s Corporation, 16.82% total return change, 19 basis points of contribution; Lamb Weston Holdings, Inc., 10.81% total return change, 11 basis points of contribution; CareTrust REIT Inc, 5.39% total return change, 5 basis points of contribution; Evergy, Inc., 4.20% total return change, 2 basis points of contribution.